Guide for Authors

 Publication of Articles

-After acceptance, the Journal will publish articles quickly online free of charge.
+After acceptance, the Journal will publish articles quickly online, free of charge.
 Requests for delayed publication of the accepted articles are generally not acceptable.

 Proofs

-One set of page proofs (as PDF files) will be sent by e-mail to the corresponding author or, a link will be provided in the e-mail so that authors can download the files themselves.
-If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
-Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
+One set of page proofs (as PDF files) will be sent by e-mail to the corresponding author, or a link will be provided in the e-mail so that authors can download the files themselves.
+If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, scan the pages and e-mail, or by post.
+Please use this proof only for checking the typesetting, editing, completeness, and correctness of the text, tables, and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
 We will do everything possible to get your article published quickly and accurately – please let us have all your corrections within 48 hours.
-It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
+It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as the inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
 Note that Alpha Creation Enterprise may proceed with the publication of your article if no response is received.